SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/google/google_cloud.md

 ## Overview

-Google Cloud Logging centralize logs from Google Cloud products.
+Google Cloud Logging centralizes logs from Google Cloud products.

-In this documentation we will explain how to collect and send Google Cloud logs to SEKOIA.IO.
+In this documentation, you will learn how to collect and send Google Cloud logs to SEKOIA.IO.

 ## Configure